Table of contents

 • As a result, the global embedded finance market is forecast to exceed $100 billion by the end of 2030.
 (McKinsey)

 • Accenture’s estimate is even more bullish.
-The firm says embedded finance could amount to $124 billion by 2025, only accounting for the share of SME banking revenue it could capture.
+The firm says embedded finance could amount to $124 billion by 2025, only accounting for the share of SMB banking revenue it could capture.
 (Accenture)

 Embedded lending gives businesses access to funds through their existing platforms and services.
 Rather than a costly, time-consuming application through a traditional bank, they can apply for fast funds through their cash management platform or invoice processing tool, as just two examples.